terhnt/unoparty-docs/docs/testnet.md

 To create a named asset you require ```0.5 XUP```, a subasset is ```0.25 XUP``` and a numeric asset is Free, Creating any asset will cost a small amount of uno as its a tx sent on the Unobtanium blockchain.

 [Click HERE](/docs/wallets/tuts/create-token) to see an in-depth tutorial for creating an asset on mainnet (its the same).

+To add an image or more info to your asset there is [information located HERE](/docs/assets/enhanced-asset).

 ## Using other features of unowallet